All Episodes

 It's a simple answer.

-But since I'm kind of in a teasing mode today, uh leave that hanging while you ponder it.
+But since I'm kind of in a teasing mode today, I'll leave that hanging while you ponder it.

-Truth is self-evident, but that's been a blur and obscured uh because they've done great damage to the language.
+Truth is self-evident, but that's been blurred and obscured because they've done great damage to the language.

-The left has uh the media's chosen sides now, and so there's not an opportunity for the public, the body politic to honestly be informed of things.
+The left has, the media's chosen sides now, and so there's not an opportunity for the public, the body politic, to honestly be informed of things.

-Nothing New, actually, but still it's a it's a fact.
+Nothing new, actually, but still it's a fact.

 But there's more to it.

-I ran across over the week in a pretty interesting piece.
+I ran across over the weekend a pretty interesting piece.

-The left has succeeded in really bastardizing common ordinary, everyday English words to now where now they have uh entirely different meanings.
+The left has succeeded in really bastardizing common, ordinary, everyday English words to now where now they have entirely different meanings.

 We are now reaping a bitter generational harvest in America, sown into the ground because we have permitted Marxists almost unchecked dominance of the influential platforms of pop culture in the classroom.